Louis Bherer, M.Ps. Ph.D.

 Doctoral Student

-Flavie joined Dr. Bherer’s team in 2023 as a doctoral student in neuropsychology.
-With a bachelor’s degree in artistic practices, her interest in neuropsychology followed a background in dance.
-These years reinforced her belief in the importance of physical activity, which guides her academic path.
-As such, she is particularly interested in the beneficial effects of dance on the brain and cognitive functions of the elderly.
+Flavie’s interest in neuropsychology stems from a background in contemporary dance.
+These years reinforced her conviction in the importance of physical activity, which guides her academic path.
+As such, she is particularly interested in the beneficial effects of dance on brain health in the elderly.

-Flavie has been awarded a CIHR scholarship (Master’s level) to support the early stages of her research.
+Flavie was awarded a CIHR grant and then a FRQS grant to support the early stages of her research.

 Flavie Gaudreau-Majeau